EOEPCA/deployment-guide/docs/building-blocks/openeo-engine.md

-# Processing - OpenEO Engine Deployment Guide (Early Access)
+# Processing - OpenEO Engine Deployment Guide

 OpenEO develops an API that allows users to connect to Earth observation cloud back-ends in a simple and unified way.
 The project maintains the API and process specifications, and an open-source ecosystem with clients and server implementations.